matybrennan/HealthHub/README.md

 ## Contact

-Have a question or an issue about MBHealthTracker?
-Create an [issue](https://github.com/matybrennan/MBHealthTracker/issues/new)!
+Have a question or an issue about HealthHub?
+Create an [issue](https://github.com/matybrennan/HealthHub/issues/new)!

-Interested in contributing to MBHealthTracker?
+Interested in contributing to HealthHub?
 Branch off and create a PR

 ### Apps using this library